-It has always been Masashi’s dream to live in the countryside, in his hometown located in Hyogo prefecture.
-At first, I was hesitant about moving to the countryside (I wanted to eventually, but not necessarily with speed..), and thankfully Masashi never pressured me about the idea.
+It has always been on Masashi’s heart to live in the countryside, in his hometown located in Hyogo prefecture.
+To be honest, at first, I was hesitant about moving to the countryside (I desired to eventually, but perhaps after a few more years..), and thankfully Masashi never pressured me about the idea.

+Living in the countryside is not entirely unfamiliar.
 I grew up where the suburbs blended into the country in a small-town in California.
-Growing up in a small town was a good experience, but I also wanted to try living in the city.
-After graduating college, I moved.. first to San Diego, and then to Tokyo.
+Growing up in a small town was a good experience, but after graduating college, I moved.. first to San Diego, and soon after to Tokyo.

 It was a huge change in scenery and atmosphere to go from growing up in a town of less than 40,000 people to living in a city of over 9 million!
 I traded buses and a bicycle for trains, and my first share house in Asakusa (in Tokyo) was tiny compared to the roomy share house I lived in during college.

-There is something about Tokyo that makes your shoulders bend in – you begin to feel smaller and smaller, trying to take up less space in a city that is already over-full.
+Tokyo can make your shoulders bend in – you begin to feel smaller and smaller, trying to take up less space in a city that is already over-full.

-Moving from Asakusa to Yokohama (south of Tokyo) was a welcome reprieve.. living by the water means fresher air, and the bay is a beautiful place to walk at night.
-It feels as if nature is worked more into the cityscape, and people walk with just a little less frenzy in their step.
-I see children and families walking the city on a more frequent basis than I did in Tokyo, and there is a bit more sky that makes its way between the closely-set buildings.
+Nature is worked more into the cityscape, and people walk with just a little less frenzy in their step.
+Children and families seem to go walking on a more frequent basis than in Tokyo, and a bit more sky makes its way between the closely-set buildings.